Welcome Back to Wellesley!

 - Complete the Study Abroad Evaluation, available here.
-Remember how useful it was to read through these before you left..or how frustrating it was to find only evaluations from 1997!
+Remember how useful it was to read through these before you left...share your impressions and advice with future travelers!

 - Make sure you have requested that an official copy of your study abroad transcript be sent to the Wellesley College Registrar.
 Credits will be posted once both the transcript and your program evaluation have been received.
 See below for more information on transferring credit.

-- If you want courses to count toward major, minor or distribution requirements, complete a Transfer of Credit form (one for each class/requirement).
-If you are a senior, you may skip this step for major and minor courses if they are listed on yoru major or minor confirmation form.
+- If you want courses to count toward your major, minor or distribution requirements, complete a Transfer of Credit form (one for each class/requirement).
+If you are a senior, you may skip this step for major and minor courses if they are listed on your major or minor confirmation form.

 - Once the Registrar's Office receives the transcript, it is forwarded to the Office of International Studies, where credits will be allocated.
-If you have questions about the number of distribution of credits that are posted to your Wellesley transcript, please contact the OIS.
+If you have questions about the number of credits or distribution credits that are posted to your Wellesley transcript, please contact the OIS.

 You should make an appointment to meet with your faculty advisor early in the semester to talk about what you did abroad and what remains to be done in your major.
 Discuss with him/her the ways in which what you did abroad can best be used in your remaining time on campus.
 Doing a 350/250 is one way that students can pursue academic interests developed while building relationships with Wellesley faculty members.

 Many study abroad alumnae decide to do a presentation at Tanner showcasing their experience abroad.
 This is a good way for you to reflect upon your time away and to "repackage" it for an audience of your peers.
-It is alos a great way to help first and second year students learn about study abroad opportunities.
-For more information, contact the CWS.
+It is also a great way to help first and second year students learn about study abroad opportunities.
+Learn more about the Tanner Conference.

 The OIS sponsors a number of events during the course of the semester for returning and prospective study abroad students.
 Take a look at the calendar.
 We'd love to have you be a part of our on-going activities.